liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/03-developing-themes/01-developing-themes-intro.markdown

 - Layout template caching is disabled (`layout.template.cache.enabled=false`).
 - The server does not launch a browser when starting (`browser.launcher.url=`).
-- FreeMarker Templates for themes and web content are not cached, so changes are applied immediately (via the system setting in your @product@ instance).
+- FreeMarker Templates for themes and web content are not cached, so changes are applied immediately (via the system setting in your @sharepoint@ instance).
 - Minification of CSS and JavaScript resources is disabled (`minifier.enabled=false`).